 Overestimating – we believe that something that is unlikely to occur is actually about to happen e.g. “I will faint” “I’ll go crazy” “I’m dying”.

-Remember – Just thinking something doesn’t mean it’s true or that it will happen.
+Remember – Just thinking something doesn’t mean it is true or it will happen!

 Step 3: Challenge Your Negative Thoughts